barnabas666/StaffAttendance/README.md

 ## How It Works

 - Both the web and desktop apps communicate **only with the API** (never directly with the database or business logic).
+- Clients authenticate via JWT; the web app stores the token in session, the desktop app keeps it in memory.
 - The API handles all authentication, authorization, and business rules.
 All Identity logic is centralized in the API.
 - All data exchanged between clients and API uses DTOs from `StaffAttShared`.